taocpp/PEGTL/doc/Control-and-Debug.md

 In case of actions that return `bool`, i.e. actions where `apply()` or `apply0()` return `bool`, `C< R >::success()` is only called when both the rule *and* the action succeed.
 If either produce a (local) failure then `C< R >::failure()` is called.

-In all cases where an action is called, the success or failure hooks are invoked after the action returns.
+In all cases where an action is called, the success or failure functions are invoked after the action returns.

 The included `<tao/pegtl/contrib/trace.hpp>` gives a practical example that shows how the control class can be used to debug grammars.

 ## Exception Throwing

-The control hooks for exceptions, the`raise()` and `raise_nested()` static member functions, **must** both throw an exception.
+The control functions for exceptions, the`raise()` and `raise_nested()` static member functions, **must** both throw an exception.
 For most parts of the PEGTL the exception class is irrelevant and any user-defined data type can be thrown by a user-defined control.

 The [`try_catch_raise_nested`](Rule-Reference.md#try_catch_raise_nested-r-) and [`try_catch_return_false`](Rule-Reference.md#try_catch_return_false-r-) rules only catches exceptions of type `tao::pegtl::parse_error_base` (or derived)!